DE-Solution/dibbuk/README.md

 }
 ```

-Get the text enclosed between all the occurences of the <b></b> tags and returns them under key "bolds".
+Get the text enclosed between all the occurrences of the <b></b> tags and returns them under key "bolds".

 `<b>one</b> and <b>two</b>` returns `Map("bolds" -> List("one","two"))`

 ###getAttribute

-Gets the text content of the first occurance of an attribute.
+Gets the text content of the first occurrence of an attribute.
 No entry is added to the result Map if the attribute cannot be found in the scraped page.

 Parameters: